StudioEtrange/ConfigTree/docs/getting_started.rst

 The following tutorial demonstrates basic usage of ConfigTree.
 It covers all features, but does not explain them in details.
-It is enough to start using ConfigTree within your project, however more detailed explanation will be given in the :ref`next section <advanced_usage>`.
+It is enough to start using ConfigTree within your project, however more detailed explanation will be given in the :ref:`next section <advanced_usage>`.

 .. _the sources: https://bitbucket.org/kr41/configtree/src